More valuable than silver or gold in a real crisis...

 The answer sadly is that you and your family would get pretty hungry.

-It's been very difficult to acquire high germination … high quality … open pollinated seeds.
+This last year... it's been very difficult to acquire large quantities of high germination... high quality open pollinated seeds.
 We've had a lot of our customers asking for a reliable source and we have seeds we feel comfortable offering folks whose lives may depend on exceptional germination rates in a crisis.
+But only while we have inventory.

 Once the seeds are carefully hand-packed, they are then placed in a special waterproof (practically indestructible) container we call a Seed Bank.
 We believe that this type of storage container is the absolute best way to store seeds for the long term.